NFL DFS picks, Super Bowl 2026: Patriots vs. Seahawks lineup advice for FanDuel, DraftKings

 The final NFL DFS slate of the season arrives on Sunday at Levi's Stadium when the 2026 Super Bowl unfolds between the Seattle Seahawks and New England Patriots (+4.5 at DraftKings) at 6:30 p.m.
 ET.
 Some of the year's biggest daily Fantasy producers will be on display as Seattle receiver Jaxon Smith-Njigba was second among receivers in Fantasy points, while New England quarterback Drake Maye was third among quarterbacks.

 They'll be popular NFL DFS picks for Super Bowl 60, but are they the best values, and which sleepers can differentiate your NFL DFS lineups on sites like DraftKings and FanDuel?
+There's always a player or two who comes out of nowhere to make a huge impact in The Big Game.
 Before making any NFL daily Fantasy picks for the 2026 Super Bowl, be sure to check out the NFL DFS advice, strategy and stacks from SportsLine daily Fantasy expert Mike McClure.

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every snap of NFL action, taking factors such as matchups, statistical trends, and injuries into account.
 This allows him to find the best DFS values that he shares only with members at SportsLine.
 His methodology has led to enormous cashes on FanDuel and DraftKings.
 In 2023, he finished tied for first in the DraftKings Millionaire Maker twice and the FanDuel Million once.
 Anyone who has followed him could be way up.